 This course surveys English writers from the Romantic Age through the Twentieth Century.
 This course requires written compositions totaling 6,000 words.
+A research paper is required.
 (Prerequisites: English 111 and 112.)

 ENG 237 - SPECIAL TOPICS (1)

 Special topics courses are for the student with a special interest in areas beyond those covered in regular class study.
 These courses may vary yearly.